manshavik/golan-microservice/README.md

 # golan-microservice
-MIcroservice in golang with mongodb, redis and sockets
+Microservice in golang with mongodb, redis and sockets